Author: Greg H

 I stopped for coffee and pastry in the small village of Soianda.
 I was soon joined by Barney, the Aussie.
 Barney injured his knee just prior to Santarem and decided to continue his journey via bicycle after until his knee feels better.
 He found a bike on Facebook marketplace for €50 and plans to ride it until he reaches Porto where he will give it away.

 Barney is an interesting cat.
-If you saw them on the street, you’d likely give them a wide berth.
-He’s got a shaved head and tattoos all the way up to below his chin, but he’s a really nice guy who is a social worker back home in Australia.
+If you saw them on the street, you’d likely give him a wide berth.
+He’s got a shaved head and tattoos all the way up to below his chin, but he’s a really nice guy who was a social worker back home in Australia (now he’s a security guard at a hospital).
 He says he is planning to take his 80 year-old mother on one of the shorter Caminos next year.

 Barney (Australia) with Jennifer (Tennessee) outside a hostel – one of the few places to stop for a beverage today.